FIDATA/dev-toolkit/README.md

 	2. Using Help -> Install New Software, install the following
 plugins:
-		*	Mylyn Tasks Connector: Mantis
+		*	Mylyn Tasks Connector: Mantis (it's needed if you want to work with my private bug tracker, located at http://grv87.ftp.sh/bugs/)
 		*	Google Code Mylyn Connector Feature
 		*	CMake Editor
 		*	StatET for R